Servideska/HPC/doc.zih.tu-dresden.de/docs/software/palm.md

 PALM is a Large Eddie Simulation tool (LES).
 A Description of PALM can be found on it's [wiki page](http://palm.muk.uni-hannover.de/trac/wiki/palm).

-## Build
+## Installation

 There are two versions of PALM tested on ZIH system's partition `haswell`: One is compiled with Intel and another with the GNU compiler suite.
-You can use one of the following build workflows and run each of the commands seperately on the console.
+You can use one of the following build workflows and run each of the commands seperately on the console to install PALM in your workspace.

 - Replace `<user>` with your ZIH login name (lines 1 and 3)

 More information about the installation process can be found on the